pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-7/index.md

 m365 search externalconnection remove --id "MyApp"
 ```

-For more information see the [search externalconnection remove](https://pnp.github.io/cli-microsoft365/cmd/search/externalconnection/externalconnection-remove/)
+For more information see the [search externalconnection remove](https://pnp.github.io/cli-microsoft365/cmd/search/externalconnection/externalconnection-remove/) command.

 ### CLI for Microsoft 365 web site now with a dark theme and a team page